BenjaminLonguechaud/Thales/Database/Postgres/README.md

 1. Show how to access PostgreSQL from outside the cluster
 2. Create a sample table
 3. Insert, select, update, and delete records
+4. Protect and Insert sensitive information
-4. Display table structure
+5. Display table structure
-5. Clean up
+6. Clean up

 ## File Structure